kwkraus/HOW-AspNetCore-Src/readme.md

-# Session 1: ASP.NET Core Getting Started
+# Session 3: ASP.NET Core Working with Data

-## This branch contains the source for the Getting Started Session
+## This branch contains the source for the Working with Data Session